-The costs of repairs and maintenance are expensed as incurred on the basis of work done at the date the financial statements are prepared.
+The costs of repairs and maintenance are expensed as incurred based on work done at the date the financial statements are prepared.

 Operating leases

 Costs in respect of operating leases are charged to the income and expenditure account as they are incurred.